As a university, courses are what we’re all about. We like to tell our visitors about them in an interesting and engaging way.

 My course is being discontinued, who do I need to tell?

-Please contact the Systems Team in the first instance who will then notify all affected users.
+Please contact the Systems Team who will then notify all affected users.
 This should normally happen automatically at school level.